dclelland/3LED/README.md

 - Set up correct initial window positions

-- Don't forget to prompt on startup to add a light, if there are no lights
+### Design

-### Set Light Color
+- Set light color
     - Is this finished?

-### Set Light Waveform
+- Set light waveform
     - Finish this view controller and explore how waveform setting should work

 ### Bugs